 As penned in the Declaration of Independence, our forefathers founded America with the strong belief that individuals are “endowed by their Creator with certain unalienable rights.”
 Among those is the right to life, which influences my commitment to protecting the most vulnerable, including the unborn.

+Since entering Congress, protection of life has been one of my highest priorities.
 Throughout my service in the U.S. House of Representatives, I have voted in support of life and currently have a 100 percent pro-life voting record.
-In the days ahead, I will continue to support the sanctity of life with every vote I cast.
+In the days ahead, I will continue to defend the sanctity of life with every vote I cast.

 More on Life